 As an English lecturer, I am often mindful of what I post on social media.
 That is, I don’t want to commit any mistakes on my spelling and grammar.
 Although proper usage is what I preach inside the classroom and I often correct mistakes on grammar, spelling, punctuation, usage, and syntax, among other things.
-Since English is not my first language, I am certainly not perfect and grammar slip ups could easily happen.
+Since English is not my first language, I am certainly not perfect and grammar slip-ups could easily happen.

 There are different kinds of typos.
-There are the kind you make when you’re in a rush and typing really quick with your big fingers on the world’s smallest keyboard.
-There are also the kind you make when you never learned the difference between ‘your’ and ‘you’re’ in grade school.
+There is the kind you make when you’re in a rush and typing really quick with your big fingers on the world’s smallest keyboard.
+There is also the kind you make when you never learned the difference between ‘your’ and ‘you’re’ in grade school.
 Well, that’s absolutely fine except that for some people it isn’t.
 They are the grammar Nazis, those who are overly nut about spelling and grammatical rules and are quick to point it out.

 These people are utterly annoying; not just because they’re pointing out mistakes, but for the added conceit of thinking they’re doing you a favour by giving you a free grammar lecture.

-According to seminal study done in 2016, people who are more sensitive to written typos and grammatical errors are indeed the kinds of jerks we already suspect them to be.
+According to a seminal study done in 2016, people who are more sensitive to written typos and grammatical errors are indeed the kinds of jerks we already suspect them to be.

 In one study, researchers from the University of Michigan invited 83 participants and asked them to read emails that either contained typos (for example ‘mkae’ or ‘abuot’), grammar errors ( such as to/too, it’s/its or your/you’re), or no spelling mistakes at all.
-At the end, they were also requested give information about themselves, and to score the writers on ‘perceived intelligence, friendliness, and other attributes.’
+In the end, they were also requested give information about themselves, and to score the writers on ‘perceived intelligence, friendliness, and other attributes.’

 It was revealed that extraverts were more likely to wave off spelling errors, while introverts were basically like, ‘You’re a moron, learn to construct a proper sentence, for Pete’s sake.’
-Less agreeable people were more likely to notice grammar errors, which the researchers attributes to a possibility that these types ‘are less tolerant of deviations from convention.’
+Less agreeable people were more likely to notice grammar errors, which the researchers attribute to a possibility that these types ‘are less tolerant of deviations from convention.’
 People who were more conscientious and less open were more sensitive to typos.

 Robin Queen, one of the researchers explains: ‘I found myself asking: this is weird – why would it be the case that introverts care more?
 My guess is that introverts have more sensitivity to variability.’